 Most of us won't actually become a saint, because, for starters sainthood is bestowed after death.
 And, have mercy on the heavens and global warming, it is pretty crowded with saintly dwellers already.
 Some 10,000 people have been canonized (sainted), and that's just in Christianity.
 (Interestingly, the U.S. Catholic article also reveals that "Devil's Advocate" used to be a real profession before it was eliminated, like so many jobs these days.
 Sad.)

-But, we, at Orchard, bring to light the misunderstood St. Fiacre.
+But, I'd like to bring to light the misunderstood St. Fiacre.
 Why misunderstood?
 Because he is often misidentified as St. Christopher when seen in statue formats.
 Now, they don't look alike to me, but they do both carry a stick.
 But the stick is the key to their identity.

 A few facts about our St. Fiacre: